The 10 most under-reported humanitarian crises of 2020

 To read the report in full, including details of methodology, download the report from the CARE Insights website.

-Refugee crisis in eastern Sudan: “It breaks your heart”Thousands of people are fleeing from conflict in the Tigray region of Ethiopia to refugee camps in Sudan...Small-scale farmers and families are facing more hardship after storms Eta and Iota.
+Lebanon: How long can people overcome crisis after crisis?Women like Hala and Ghada remain resilient and positive despite the multiple crises facing the people of...Thousands of people are fleeing from conflict in the Tigray region of Ethiopia to refugee camps in Sudan...Small-scale farmers and families are facing more hardship after storms Eta and Iota.